fionanealon/iris-data-set-project/README.md

 ```python
 print(line.split(',')[0], line.split(',')[1], line.split(',')[2], line.split(',')[3])
 ```
-The above 'split' command splits each line into a python list.
+The above 'split' function splits each line into a python list.
 The 'index' method finds the given element in a list and returns its position so [0] prints the first column in the list, [1] prints the second column in the list, [2] prints the third column on the list and [3] prints the fourth column on the list.

 #### How to run this code: